czi-catalystproject/hub-champion-training/index.md

 ## Acknowledgements and Funding

-We would like to acknowledge Chan Zuckerberg Initiative funding for the "A Collaborative Interactive Computing Service Model for Global Communities" project and our partner organisations:
+We would like to acknowledge Chan Zuckerberg Initiative funding for The Catalyst Project "A Collaborative Interactive Computing Service Model for Global Communities" and our partner organisations:

 - [2i2c](https://2i2c.org/)
 - [The Carpentries](https://carpentries.org/about/)